 After checking the bike out and chatting to the owner a deal was struck and I rode home on my new bike.

-It’s obviously way too early to tell as I’ve only done about 150 miles but my initial impressions are that I’m very happy with the bike, clearly, loads have already been written about this bikes amazingly powerful engine and everything I’ve read it true.
+It’s obviously way too early to tell as I’ve only done about 150 miles but my initial impressions are that I’m delighted with the bike, clearly, loads have already been written about this bikes amazingly powerful engine and everything I’ve read is very true.

 As the mileage has just gone past 24,855 Flo was well due for her 24K mile service which has just been done to perfection by John at Jaws Motorcycles.

 While out for a late-night run on Flo I managed to run over what I think was a block of wood that was lying in the middle of the road, being late at night and the fact that there weren’t any street lights meant that I didn’t see it until it was too late and I ended up clipping the edge of it.
 Luckily the impact wasn’t severe enough to knock me off Flo but I could hear a noise coming from the front end, so I stopped in a nearby lay-by and examined the bike but in the limited light I could see nothing wrong, I was only a couple of miles from home so I turned around and headed home at a very slow pace so I could examine them at home.

 Once I got home and was able to have a proper look I found that my right-hand brake disk had been damaged and was now badly warped – crap – A quick email to John at Jaws Motorcycles asking for advice and the following day I picked up a new set of Armstrong front brake disks, not only do the Armstrong disks look much better than the original Honda ones I’ve also noticed that the braking has improved, BONUS!